jimcrews/crewsj.github.io/kubernetes-getting-started.md

 Kubernetes is an open source platform for managing containerized workloads.
 This post goes over setting up a local cluster, and then looking at how the scheduler places pods on particular nodes. *A pod is a group of 1 or more containers, and a node is a worker machine*.

-Minikube is popular.
+Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes..
 Due to its age there's a lot of support for it, however it can only run a single node cluster.
 In the "real world", clusters will typically spread across multiple nodes.
 Enter K3D.
 Like Minikube, K3D runs Kubernetes in Docker, but has support for multiple nodes, so that's what I'm using.

 ## Local Cluster Setup

 Follow the [docs](https://k3d.io/v5.6.0/#installation) to get K3D installed.
 [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/get-docker/) are required.
 I'll also use the alias of 'k' for 'kubectl'

-I'm following the [K3D Ingress Guide](https://k3d.io/v5.4.6/usage/exposing_services/) to get a cluster running, and expanding on each step.
+I'm following the [K3D Ingress Guide](https://k3d.io/v5.4.6/usage/exposing_services/) to get a cluster running.

 ### K3D Create Multi-Node Cluster